AlexandraPosta/COMP5400M-CW2/README.md

 As this is a project that uses Python, it is recommended to use a virtual environment to run the project.
 The used version of Python is 3.10.2 and can also be found in the `.python-version` file if using `pyenv`.

+We also recommend using a virtual environment manager such as `pyenv` or `virtualenv` to manage the virtual environment.

 The required libraries can be found in the `requirements.txt` file.
 To install the required libraries, run the following command:

 ```bash